okraHQ/okra-js/README.md

 Okra.buildWithOptions({
     name: 'Peter the Builder',
     env: 'production-sandbox',
-    app_id: ''// app_id from your app builder
+    app_id: ''// app_id from your App builder
     key: '', // Your key from the Okra dashboard
     token: '', // Your token from the okra dashboard
     products: ['auth','identity','balance','transactions', 'income'], //in lowercase